The time of day when the TV audience is at its largest.

 "In ye pryme tyme of the yere he toke his iorney towardes Yorke."
 [In the Spring he took his journey to York]

 Many European languages have had a form of 'prime' meaning 'first/primary', for example, 'prime', in English/Middle Dutch/Middle German, 'prim', in Swedish/Danish/Icelandic, 'prima', in Spanish/Portuguese/Italian etc. These all stem from the Latin 'prima' (first hour).

 In addition to the Chaucerian 'Spring', the Latin 'prima' was also the source of 'prime' as the name of the first of the canonical hours of prayer of the Catholic Church.
-This gave us a yet earlier meaning of 'prime time', i.e. 'early morning', the time when the first prayers were offered.
+This gave us a yet earlier meaning of 'prime time', that is, 'early morning', the time when the first prayers were offered.
 Old English texts which include references to this 'prime' include The Rule of Saint Benedict, which dates from circa 530.